Azure/maven-bundler/README.md

 ### Goal: prepare

-To prepare the release with 2 maven release plugin commits, run
+To prepare the release for a SNAPSHOT project with 2 maven release plugin commits, run
 ```bash
 mvn com.microsoft.azure:bundler-maven-plugin:prepare
 ```